minhnb/ZapppTravelStaff-Ionic/README.md

 ```

 *********************************************************************************************
-[ANDROID] HOW TO RESOLVE GOOGLE SERVICE CONFLICT WHEN USING GOOGLE MAPS AND GOOGLE FIREBASE CLOUD MESSAGE
+[ANDROID] HOW TO RESOLVE GOOGLE SERVICE CONFLICT WHEN USING GOOGLE MAPS AND GOOGLE FIREBASE CLOUD MESSAGE AND GOOGLE ANALYTICS

 Step 1: Remember: Do it before add platform android.
 If you already added platform android, you should remove it.
 ```bash